 Many advisors recommend calculators that use return assumptions based on market data for the asset classes available in the plan.
 Rather than come up with a lump sum number, the better calculators express retirement readiness as a probability of success.
 The calculators run hundreds of sample accumulation scenarios to come up with this measurement.

-Most of these tools recommend that to achieve success; the results should range from 75 percent to 90 percent probability of success.
+Most of these tools recommend that to achieve success, the results should range from 75 percent to 90 percent probability of success.
 Retirement planning is not an exact science.
-Calculators that present success as a probability provides a much more realistic picture of success.
+Calculators that measure success as a probability provide a much more realistic picture of success.

 Once you have determined the amount you need to save, you must decide how to invest the savings.
 If you use the right retirement planning tool based on the probability of success, you will receive a report with a recommended portfolio allocation.
 That allocation defines your need to take the risk.
 That, in turn, must align with your willingness and ability to manage that level of risk.
 If it does not, your plan will likely fail.

 In investing, risk and expected return are related.
 Money invested in stocks has a higher your expected return than investments in bonds or cash.
 Higher expected returns bring higher expected risk.
 If you’re looking for double-digit gains, expect the same double-digit drops in value when the market goes down.

 Let’s assume the plan’s recommended allocation shows you may be subject to a 30 percent drop in portfolio value during the planning period.
 If seeing this drop causes you to panic and sell your stock funds, you are taking more risk than you should.
 To be successful, you must be able to stay invested in good and bad markets.

 If the thought of a 30 percent portfolio drop causes your stomach to become queasy, you are taking too much risk.